evamaxfield/rs-graph/README.md

 ## GitHub User and Author Entity Matching Model

-### IRR Annotation
+### Annotation

-From the 2023-12-12 upload of the full dataset, we randomly sampled 100 rows to use for three-way annotator-agreement and alignment.
+From the 2023-12-12 upload of the full dataset, we created a 50 example practice dataset to annotate first.
+In a single round of practice annotate we achieved a Fliess Kappa of 0.90 (almost perfect agreement).

 Annotation criteria for entity matches are: